TeenLife

 Description: This program seeks to build a bridge in the industry for the next generation of theatre-makers of color working behind the scenes.

-Eligibility: BIPOC students currently pursuing offstage theatre-related degrees.
+Eligibility: BIPOC students currently pursuing offstage theatre-related degrees with a 3.0 or higher GPA.

 Apply now